Online payment fraud is on the rise. Secure Remote Commerce aims to curb it.

 How It Works

 The ease of interaction has become an important consideration in UX payment design.
 Every inconvenience a customer encounters is a hurdle to completing the checkout process.
-Too many and the consumer may give up.
+Too many and the consumer may give up, leaving behind their online shopping cart or checkout page.

 SRC mitigates this problem by fostering a faster, simpler checkout, particularly where the business has already collected the customer’s card credentials and shipping information.
 Instead of a plethora of payment options, consumers will be greeted by the single universal buy button.
 From there, they can choose any of their stored cards.